IT-For-Starters/veeam-sac-script/README.md

 # Veeam Security & Compliance

-This script will enable you to instantly pass all Veeam Security & Compliance checks in Section 1 - Backup Infrastructure Security
+This script will enable you to instantly pass all PC-related Security & Compliance checks in Veeam Backup & Replication Console
+This script passes everything in Section 1 - Backup Infrastructure Security

 ## Prerequisites
 You need to allow Powershell scripts to run on the system.
 The easiest way to do this is to run this **as admin**: